What are the benefits of using the FACE Resource Allocation System?

 - Consciously targets money according to need, demonstrating fairness, consistency and transparency.

 - Generates a range of outputs and additional information alongside the estimated budget.
 This means that a broad range of options and ways to meet need can be considered.

-- Local configuration reflects provider fee markets, providing accuracy and ensuring the indicative allocation is sufficient to meet the assessed need, whilst remaining within the overall financial envelope.
+- Local configuration reflects provider fee markets, providing accuracy and ensuring the estimated allocation is sufficient to meet the assessed need, whilst remaining within the overall financial envelope.

-- The RAS is informed by best practice assessments, meaning indicative allocations are driven by needs and outcomes, rather than decisions on cost.
+- The RAS is informed by best practice assessments, meaning estimated allocations are driven by needs and outcomes, rather than decisions on cost.